epfl-dlab/aiflows/README.md

 Q: Should we have a dedicated list of the features?
 Which features would we include?
 Where would we keep the list?

 <hr>
-Q: Should we have a list of existing / useful Flows (otherwise how do we highlight the useful Flows e.g., HumanInput, ChatFlow etc.)?
+Q: Should we have a list of existing / useful Flows (otherwise, how do we highlight the useful Flows, e.g., HumanInput, ChatFlow etc.)?
 Maybe suggest that everyone should share his Flow in a discussion page on Discord or sth like that?
 Would that support searching?
 What about voting?

 <hr>
 Q: Can one install the library with conda?
 Should we support that?